 - Creating a consistent routine for attending a farmers market

-- Support for the farm’s Young Worker Program
+- Support for the farm’s team of seasonal and year-round workers

 Want to know about some of the additional benefits of the CSA program for members, the farm and the community?

 What about vacations and emergencies?

-Options for handling emergencies also vary by region, and your CSA coordinator will work with you to the fullest extent possible, but refunds will not be provided for missed shares.
+Options for handling emergencies also vary.
+Your CSA coordinator will work with you to the fullest extent possible, but refunds will not be provided for missed shares.